Amazon Connect – Is today a Holiday?

 (4) other AWS services like chat (.004), LEX (4000 speech requests estimate .004 per request or $16 ; lambda ( 1 Million request free per month then .00000002083 per request) /dynamoDB (https://calculator.aws/#/) and other service they may use like S3 for storage etc. (5) dextr (.003 per logged in minute)(edited)

-We have an AWS Pricing Calculator that can help you with these more advanced calculations, just give us at call at 800-946-6127 and we will make it available to you.
-We can provide you with seats in our demo call center if you would like to try both Dextr and AWS or we can build you a proof of concept call center in your AWS account for a modest fee.
+We have an AWS Pricing Calculator that can help you with these more advanced calculations, just give us at call at 844-4-DrVoIP and we will make it available to you.
+We can provide you with seats in our demo call center if you would like to try both Dextr and AWS or we can build you a proof of concept call center in your AWS account for a modest fee, or you can take up to five seats in our demo center, with your own dedicated greeting and phone number!

 What makes up a basic Amazon Connect Call Center?